tichaesque/PolagonStudio_public/README.md

 1. `cd PolagonStudio/backend`
 2. Run the Polagon backend script: `python3 polagon_service.py`
 3. Open Processing.
 Make sure you have the `ControlP5` Processing library installed
-4. Run the Processing code.
+4. Run the `PolagonStudio` Processing sketch.
 Save all SVGs to the `data/` folder in the Processing sketch.
 Fabrication-ready files are saved to `data/cut/`